nakajimakou1/donkey/README.md

 [![Py versions](https://img.shields.io/pypi/pyversions/donkeycar.svg)](https://img.shields.io/pypi/pyversions/donkeycar.svg)

 Donkeycar is minimalist and modular self driving library for Python.
-It is developed for hobbyists and students with a focus on allowing fast experimentation and easy community contributions.
+It is developed for hobbiests and students with a focus on allowing fast experimentation and easy community contributions.

 #### Quick Links